iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> First of all the design and structure of your app is of extremely poor integration with user functionality.
+That's just the tip of the iceberg though.
+There is a lot of misinformation in this app and there's no other way to say it.
+What is being used here is a theory with no proven scientific fact or foundation other than slight amounts here and there that don't prove anything specific, but appear to be what is used to give support to this misinformation as some how being valid.
+Bad app!<br> :date: __2021-06-01 18:42:54__

+> Compromised by hacker<br> :date: __2021-05-31 08:57:09__

 > App never does anything when i turm off bluetooth it says "turn on bluetooth to recieve exposure notifications" Just having the bluetooth feature ON absolutley DRAINS my battery.
 Fix you r godamn app your moron.<br> :date: __2021-05-28 17:06:36__

 > Doesn't work.
 Today I open it, only to find it has turned itself off and hasn't checked exposure since December.
 What good is that.
 I am vaccinated now so I may as well uninstall if this thing won't work.<br> :date: __2021-05-24 17:43:18__